theoctal/octalbonescript/README.md

 OctalBoneScript
 ===============

+Fork to correct some changes to sysfs in relation to the Beaglebone kernel 4.1.6-bone15 and Cape manager 4.1.
+Mostly changes to folder structure.
+And a tricky change to pwmchip index numbering in relation to the actual ehrpwm index.

 A more stable, continuously tested and better node.js library for scripting BeagleBone.
 This is alternative to [bonescript](https://github.com/jadonk/bonescript) library.

 __v1.0.0 introduces major BC breaks.
 Please refer to [releases](https://github.com/theoctal/octalbonescript/releases) to see the changes made in latest version.__